-The other renegade producers complain that these 2 producers aim to make industrially produced Cava that focusses on faultlessness and cost efficiency to the detriment of quality, character and terroir.
+The other renegade producers complain that the producers above aim to make industrially produced Cava that focuses on faultlessness and cost efficiency to the detriment of quality, character and terroir.

 They have a point.

-But do try the Cordoniú, Anna de Cordoniú Brut, it’s mid-priced and wonderful!
+But do try the Cordoniú, Anna de Cordoniú Brut, it’s mid-priced, made with 100% Chardonnay and wonderful!

 Champagne is a region in France that makes premium sparkling wines